Courses

 Status

-Aims to share burden of superiors
+Aims to share the burden of superiors

-Aims to involve lower level management in decision making.
+Aims to involve lower-level management in decision-making.

 Scope